bek000han/stock-sim/README.md

 # finance-web-app
-Finance trading simulation website where you can manage stocks and learn about equity finance.
+Stock trading simulation website where you can manage stocks, which is built on Flask.